kgorking/gbs/README.md

 The following commands are supported:
 - **version**
 	- Shows the current version of the build system

+- **build**_=[directories]_
+	- Builds the current directory.
+	- If no `config` is specified, `debug,warnings` is used by default.
+	- _[directories]_ is not implemented yet.

+- **clean**=_[configuration]_
+	- Cleans the build output folder (`gbs.out`).
+	- TODO: only clean specified configuration.

+- **config**=_[configuration]_
+	- Sets the configurations to use for compilation.
+Currently `debug`, `release`, `analyze` have built-in support, and will be created if not found.
+	- A configuration name corresponds to a response file in the folder `.gbs/`.
+		- Response files are simple text files containing command line arguments for the selected compiler.
+		- They can be created manually or you can use the auto generated ones.
+You are free to change them as you see fit.
+	- Example: `gbs config=release,analyze build` will perform a release build with additional analysis enabled.

+- **run**_=[parameters]_
+	- Runs the last built executable with the optionally specified parameters.
+If no parameters are specified, the executable is run without parameters.
+	- If no executable is found, an error is returned.
+	- Example: `gbs build run=version` run in gbs' directory will build gbs and run the built executable as `gbs version`.

+- **get_cl**=_compiler_:_version_
+	- Downloads the compiler with at least the specified version.
+Supports clang and gcc.
+	- This also sets the compiler for subsequent commands, as if `cl=` was used.
+	- Example: `gbs get_cl=gcc` will try and download the latest version of gcc.
+	- Example: `gbs get_cl=clang:18` will try and download the latest version 18 of clang _(ie. 18.1.8)_.
+	- Example: `gbs get_cl=clang:17.2.2` will try and download version 17.2.2 of clang.

+- **cl**=_compiler_:_version_
+	- Selects the compiler to use for subsequent commands.
+		- If the compiler is not found, an error is returned.
+	- Example: `gbs cl=msvc:19 build cl=clang:17.3.1 build`

 - _TODO_ **new**=_project_name_
 	- Creates a new project with the specified name in the current directory.